diodon/QIMOS/Code/R/README.md

-# R Tools for gridded products
+# R Tools for IMOS products and other data sources

 this is a set of functions to extract data and information from AODN ANMN temperature gridded product.